Last Updated on

 The Harland Sanders Museum & Cafe

 Alongside the modern KFC counter are glass cases housing displays of early artifacts from the Sanders Cafe, as well as Kentucky Fried Chicken memorabilia.
 Visitors can pose with a statue of “the Colonel” on a park bench and marvel at an example of his signature white suit.
-A walk around the Harland Sanders Museum & Cafe gives a visitor tremendous insight on how a simple roadside restaurant became a worldwide chicken empire.
+(Spoiler alert: he was a little “stocky.”
+I guess a lifetime of eating fried chicken will do that to you 😋) A walk around the Harland Sanders Museum & Cafe gives a visitor tremendous insight on how a simple roadside restaurant became a worldwide chicken empire.

 Harland Sanders: a successful entrepreneur

 Even in his early days, Harland Sanders was more than just a guy with a roadside restaurant.
 He was a clever businessman, a man whose creative ideas made him a successful entrepreneur.
-Sanders insisted on cleanliness, and painted the kitchen of his restaurant white (and we’re talkin’ the walls, ceiling AND floor!).
-This way he could tell at a glance if that it was clean.
+Sanders insisted on cleanliness, which meant the kitchen of his restaurant had to be painted white (and we’re talkin’ the walls, ceiling, with a white tiled floor).
+This way he could tell at a glance if that it was clean–any dirt or dust would be obvious in an instant.
 He also took thinks one step further by cutting openings between the kitchen and the dining room.
 Now his customers could see how clean the kitchen was as well.
 (The open kitchen concept would eventually become a standard at KFC around the globe.)

 Sanders was even more clever when it came to promoting his motel business.
 In the early 1940s it was common practice for the lady of the house to inspect a motel room when her family traveled.
-In a bold move, Sanders had a replica of one of his motel rooms built right inside the restaurant!
+In a bold move, Sanders had a replica of one of his motel rooms built right inside the restaurant.
 This gave him a perfect opportunity to “up-sell” his cafe customers on potentially booking a room for the night.
-And to really seal the deal, he put the entrance to the ladies’ room inside the mock-up motel room!
+And to really seal the deal, he put the entrance to the ladies’ room inside the mock-up motel room, so his restaurant customers had to pass right through the motel room to use the facilities.
 Now that’s marketing!

 Chicken innovation: cook it QUICK!